robomechanics/MiniRHex/Images/README.md

 # Image Gallery of MiniRHex

-Links to images are on the Github page in the [Images folder](https://github.com/robomechanics/MiniRHex/tree/master/Images).
+Links to all images are on the Github page in the [Images folder](https://github.com/robomechanics/MiniRHex/tree/master/Images).

 ![MiniRHex Running](miniOnRock.bmp)